The Overlake Fund FAQ

 The Senior Class Legacy Fund started with the Class of 2014 as a way for parents to leave a lasting legacy in appreciation for their children’s Overlake education.

-Senior families are asked to support their Senior Class Legacy Fund and their participation is counted toward their participation in the Overlake Fund.
+Senior families are asked to support their Senior Class Legacy Fund and gifts are counted toward participation in the Overlake Fund.

-All contributions to the Senior Class of 2024 Legacy Fund support Overlake’s endowment for financial aid.
-Donations help grow the principal of the fund in perpetuity, and the interest earned each year will be used to support Overlake’s financial aid program annually and ensure that students who otherwise could not afford the cost of our program are able to receive an Overlake education for generations to come.
+All contributions to the Senior Class Legacy Fund support Overlake’s endowment for financial aid.
+Donations help grow the principal of the fund in perpetuity, and the interest earned each year supports Overlake’s financial aid program annually to ensure that students who otherwise could not afford the cost of our program are able to receive an Overlake education for generations to come.

 Contact